timplifier/CV/README.md

 ## **Android Developer** [GeekStudio](https://geekstudio.kg/) _(Nov 2022 - Mar 2023)_ <br>
-Relatively young but with perspectives.
-Local IT-company specializing in IT-consulting and web robust application development, providing solutions for most of the clients's problems.
+### Relatively Young but with Perspectives

-  - Supporting a legacy project by fixing bugs & implementing new features;
+A local IT-company that specializes in IT consulting and robust web application development, providing solutions for most of the client's problems.

-  - Integration with IOS(Swift), UX-UI designers, Backend(Python, Django), Front-end (JavaScript, TypeScript);
+- Supporting a legacy project by fixing bugs & implementing new features.
-  - Worked according to the **_Scrum, Agile methodology: Jira, Slack, Trello_**;
+- Integration with IOS(Swift), UX-UI designers, Backend(Python, Django), Front-end (JavaScript, TypeScript).
-  - Participating in regular sprint reviews;
+- Working according to the **_Scrum, Agile methodology: Jira, Slack, Trello_**.
-  - Retrospectiving previous sprints;
+- Participating in regular sprint reviews.
-  - Creating a business profile for the marketplace, updating the old functionality, introducing new features for the users convenience.
+- Retrospectively analyzing previous sprints.
-  - **_Technologies used:_** **Kotlin, Android SDK, XML, ViewBinding, ViewBindingPropertyDelegate, Glide, NavigationComponent, Yandex Map SDK, Advanced Koin, Ktor, Retrofit, OkHttp3, Gradle, BuildSrc,  KDoc, Dokka, Kotlin DSL**.
+- Creating a business profile for the marketplace, updating old functionality, and introducing new features for user convenience.  - **_Technologies used:_** **Kotlin, Android SDK, XML, ViewBinding, ViewBindingPropertyDelegate, Glide, NavigationComponent, Yandex Map SDK, Advanced Koin, Ktor, Retrofit, OkHttp3, Gradle, BuildSrc,  KDoc, Dokka, Kotlin DSL**.

 #### 🏆 Role Achievements